Integrated Assembly (Part I)

 Sensor data are converted into useful information and can be made available both in the controller and the cloud via the so-called Y-path.
 IO-Link is used for the intelligent networking of sensors.

 Are you interested?
 If you ask yourself how to implement the smart factory, the answer is: with the help of intelligent sensors, networked systems and intuitive software.
-We will offer a seminar on this topic for anyone interested.
+The second part of Integrated Assembly is scheduled for March.

 What awaits you in the web seminar?